'Donau' was a U-boat wolfpack two-element operation in the North Atlantic against the ONS.7, HX.238 and SC.130 convoys (15/26 May 1943).

 On 11/12 May three wolfpacks had been established to the south-east of Cape Farewell, on the southern tip of Greenland, with U-304, U-645, U-952 and U-418 ('Isar' wolfpack), U-202, U-664 and U-91 ('Lech' wolfpack) and U-258, U-381, U-954 and U-92 ('Inn' wolfpack).

-Among the U-boats proceeding to other proposed packs, Oberleutnant Karl-Heinz Nagel’s U-640 spotted the ONS.7 convoy of 40 merchant ships supported by Lieutenant Commander J. Jackson’s British Escort Group B5 (destroyer Volunteer, frigate Swale, corvettes Buttercup, Godetia, Lavender and Saxifrage, and rescue ship Copeland) during the night of 11/12 May.
-Although repeatedly driven off, the boat managed to retain contact until 13 May, allowing U-760, U-636, U-340, U-731 and U-657 to be deployed as the ‘Iller’ wolfpack.
+Among the U-boats proceeding to other proposed packs, Oberleutnant Karl-Heinz Nagel’s U-640 spotted the ONS.7 convoy of 40 merchant ships supported by Lieutenant Commander J. Jackson’s British Escort Group B5 (the destroyer Volunteer, the frigate Swale, the corvettes Buttercup, Godetia, Lavender and Saxifrage, and the rescue ship Copeland) during the night of 11/12 May.
+Although repeatedly driven off, the boat managed to retain contact until 13 May, allowing U-760, U-636, U-340, U-731 and U-657 to be deployed as the 'Iller' wolfpack.
 U-640 was then bombed and sunk by a Consolidated Catalina flying boat of the US Navy’s VP-84 squadron.

 In an effort to regain contact with this important convoy, on 15/16 May the U-boat command created the two 'Donau' wolfpacks with U-657, U-760, U-636, U-340, U-731, U-304, U-645, U-952, U-418, U-258 and U-381 as 'Donau I', and U-954, U-92, U-202, U-664, U-91, U-707, U-413, U-952, U-264, U-378 and U-218 as 'Donau II' from the original wolfpacks supplemented by the 'Nahe' wolfpack just moving out after replenishment.